Acute Withdrawal from Benzos

 - Cost-effectiveness: Will you and or your family be able to afford treatment?
 Are payment plans available?

-- Insurance: Will insurance cover the cost or provide some coverage for treatment?
+- Insurance: Will drug rehab insurance cover the cost or provide some coverage for treatment?
 What insurance does the detox center accept?
 Is the center in-network with your insurance company?

 - What is the treatment plan like?
 24/7 care?
 Nutrition plans?
 Medical care?